amandakoka/milestone-two/README.md

 In addition, the website was tested using google chrome developer tools to ensure the responsiveness on different screen sizes by pressing all device options.

 ### Browser testing
-The website was testes on the following browsers:
+The website was tested on the following browsers:

 - Google Chrome
 - Safari